Slab Theorem and Halfspace Theorem for constant mean curvature surfaces in $\mathbb H^2\times\mathbb R$: Slab Theorem

-If for some choice of points $p_n$ the Gaussian curvature of $E$ is uniformly bounded in small neighborhoods of any $p_n$, then the sequence of surfaces $E_n$ converges to a complete CMC surface $E_\infty$ whose Gauss map is horizontal (since $N_3\equiv 0$ on $E_\infty$).
-In particular, $E_\infty$ is a vertical cylinder over a complete curve of constant geodesic $2H$, a contradiction with the fact that all the terms in the sequence are contained in a fixed horizontal slab.
+If there is a subsequence of $\{p_n\}_{n\in \mathbb N}$ such that the Gaussian curvature of $E$ is uniformly bounded in a small neighborhood of any $p_n$, then there is a subsequence of the surfaces $E_n$ which locally converges to a CMC surface $E_\infty$ whose angle function $\nu_{\infty}$ vanishes identically in a neighborhood of $p$, and $E_\infty$ is contained in a vertical cylinder over a complete curve of constant geodesic curvature~$2H$.
+By the unique continuation theorem, there is a subsequence of $\{E_n\}_{n\in \mathbb N}$ converging to a complete vertical cylinder, a contradiction with the fact that all the terms in the sequence are contained in a fixed horizontal slab of height less than $3L$ ($\hh\times[-L, 2L]$).

+Then, we can assume that the curvature of $E$ is not uniformly bounded in neighborhoods of $p_n$ and, by passing to a subsequence if necessary, that $|A(p_n)|\geq n$ for any $n$, where $A$ denotes the second fundamental form of $E$.
+We call $B_n$ the connected component that contains $p_n$ of the intersection of $E$ with the extrinsic ball $\B(p_n,\delta)$ centered at $p_n$ of uniform small radius $\delta>0$, and we define